 To safely and effectively reopen the workspace, your company should take some preventative measures.
 Learn more about what to include in your Return to Work Strategy before you get your team back together.

 As the Pennsylvania COVID-19 restrictions loosen, you may find yourself needing a return-to-work plan if you don’t already have one in place.
 Communicating this plan with your employees is vital because they may be hesitant to return to work after a year of uncertainties.

 - Will my child’s daycare or school be open when I return to work?

 - What are my manager’s expectations for being in the office vs. working remotely?

 - What has my company done to ensure my health and safety in the office?

 - Will I have to wear a mask?

 By the time your employees officially return to the office, having a clearly defined plan will help with the transition.

 How to Create a Return to Work Policy

 One way to retain your employees is by including them in your policy planning.
-Distribute a survey, schedule one-on-one meetings, establish a return to work committee.
-By asking what your employees are looking for as the ‘new normal,’ you’re able to eliminate any pain points before they happen or worsen.
+Distribute a survey, schedule one-on-one meetings, and establish return-to-work commitments.
+By asking what your employees are looking for as the ‘new normal,’ you can eliminate any pain points before they happen or worsen.